Piggeldi2013/n8n-timeout-patch/README.md

 Use the patch given in this repo and mount it into a running container - that also might be done just read only.

+You may also push that file into your docker image - I didn't as I would like to be able to configure / change things later without having to rebuild the image again.

 # Change / Add your docker environment variables

 Add the following values to your docker environment variables, either in a docker compose or your .env file.